Kardashian Animated Show Coming, If Kris Jenner Has Her Way

 — giztem (@giztem) March 24, 2017

-The Kardashian family is no stranger to extending its TV reach after the success of the original Keeping Up With The Kardashians TV series, which is now in its 13th season.
+The Kardashian family is no stranger to extending its TV reach after the success of the original Keeping Up With the Kardashians TV series, which is now in its 13th season.
 And the animated show pitch doesn’t come as a surprise either, as the Kardashian family has released a number of ratings-friendly KUWTK spin-offs, including Kim and Kourtney Take New York, Kourtney and Khloe Take The Hamptons, Khloe and Lamar, and more recently, Rob and Chyna, even though Rob Kardashian and Blac Chyna called it quits last month.

 But an animated, cartoonish Kardashian family showing off their luxury life could be a success for a number of reasons.
 First, it’s something entirely new for the Kardashians.
 Second, it would save the family a lot of time not having to film the reality show.